-Aiming to evaluate the performance of the controller with respect to the original system, we compare the modifier concentration at the inlet of the two columns with and without the operation of the control scheme (Figure ).
+Aiming to evaluate the performance of the controller with respect to the original system, we compare the modifier concentration at the inlet of the two columns with and without the operation of the control scheme (Figure 10).
 It is observed that the two profiles are almost identical to each other with negligible deviations towards the end of the simulation (cycles 8, 9 and 10).
-In addition to that, the controller tends to reach slightly higher concentrations of modifier at the respective peaks. t could be concluded that the controller is capable to mimic the experimentally optimised input profile, as well as the periodicity.
+In addition to that, the controller tends to reach slightly higher concentrations of modifier at the respective peaks.
+Furthermore, the controller anticipates its action at every cycle aiming to optimise for the residence time and the associated delay in the elution.
+It could be concluded that the controller is capable to mimic the experimentally optimised input profile, as well as the periodicity.